ogbinar/ogbinar.github.io/_pages/home.md

 This site is where I share my projects, ideas, and learning journey.
 I believe in lifelong learning, collaboration, and the impact of data.

-When I’m not working or studying, I play read books or games, and spend a lot of time with family.
+When I’m not working or studying, I read books, play games, and spend time with family.
 Connect with me on LinkedIn and say hi!